JaroslavUrbann/blog/about.md

 permalink: /about/
 ---

-I'm an undergrad student at CTU interested in machine learning, competitive programming, philosophy and academic research.
+I'm an undergrad student at CTU interested in machine learning, competitive programming, philosophy, and academic research.